 |Among the tips you'll hear this 14th annual National Consumer Protection Week: Buy a shredder and use it.|

 These two simple rules will protect you from most basic scams on the Internet.
 It's generally viewed as best practice to use a different password for every account, so someone who gets your password on one account can't turn around and try it on popular services such as Facebook and Google.
 (If remembering a million different passwords sounds daunting, we recommend using a password-management system.)
 And to protect yourself from phishing scams that seek your personal information, treat any unsolicited email with a high degree of suspicion and double-check the Web address of any site that asks for such information.
+Buy a shredder.

 The nonprofit advocacy group Privacy Rights Clearinghouse has a fun quiz on its Web site that helps you assess how well you're doing at protecting yourself from identity theft.
 And if you don't own a shredder, you're going to fail at least a few of the questions.
 Scammers who get hold of bank statements and even credit card offers can do a lot of financial damage, and even innocuous-seeming data can provide an entry point for an identity thief.
 Here's a listing of all the documents you need to be shredding.
 Pay with a credit card.